Shots-of-Rhapsody/Shots-of-Rhapsody/src/content/posts/morality-to-math.md

    ```

 2. **Separate**
-   Facts describe how things *are* — probabilities, causal models, statistical dependencies.
+   Facts describe how things *are* , probabilities, causal models, statistical dependencies.
-   Values describe how things *ought* to be — duties, rights, virtues, ideals.
+   Values describe how things *ought* to be, duties, rights, virtues, ideals.
    We separate them so each can be challenged on its own terms.

    ```